landgren/BuildingBits/README.md

 PLANT DROPPER GIF

 # Building Bits in Action
+## Radiolab
+The folks at WYNC's RadioLab podcast used Building Bits to construct a "plant dropper" experimental device.
+Check out the episode and see how Building Bits did at http://www.radiolab.org/story/smarty-plants/.

 ## STC 209
 Building Bits has been used by students in Princeton STC 209: Engineering and the Arts course.
 Students used Building Bits to quickly create interactive art installations that used motors, servos, and lights.